 Have you ever heard of whataboutism?
-Even if you haven't, you're guaranteed to have come across it at some point in your everyday life, in the news or on social media.
-You may even have used it yourself unconsciously.
-In short, it's a manipulation technique for unwelcome criticism that directs your focus elsewhere.
-As perfidious as it may be, it can quickly take you by surprise.
+Even if you haven't, you're guaranteed to have encountered it in your daily life, in the news, or on social media.
+Maybe you've even used it unconsciously yourself.
+It is, in short, a manipulation technique for unwelcome criticism that turns the focus elsewhere.
+As perfidious as it may be, you can quickly be caught off guard by it.

-In this article, I would like to provide you with everything you need to know about whataboutism to counter such counterarguments with confidence.
-From the definition, objectives, psychological effects and examples to the best tips for countering them.
-Let's go!
+To safely counter such counter-arguments, I want to give you everything you need to know about whataboutism in this article.
+From the definition, to goals, the psychological effect and examples, to the best tips to counter it.
+Let's go.

-Here is a brief overview for you in advance:
+Here is a short overview for you in advance:

 Definition: What does Whataboutism mean?